 Yes, homeschoolers have a graduation ceremony, too!
 Some areas have homeschool associations, co-ops, or groups that sponsor homeschool graduation ceremonies.
 In other areas, homeschool parents may decide to have a private homeschool graduation ceremony for their graduate.
 Either way, the celebrations include can include sending out homeschool graduation announcements, a graduation speech, graduation tassel side switch, and even the traditional graduation music.

-Whether or not your graduate wants to participate in a graduation ceremony is completely up to your family and not required.
+Whether or not your graduate homeschool student wants to participate in a graduation ceremony is completely up to your family and not required.

 When Is High School Graduation?

 Traditional high school graduations take place generally in May or June.
 However, for homeschool graduation, you can decide to hold your high school graduation ceremony at any time that is convenient for your family.